jessicarush/react-notes/nextjs_app_router.md

 - Use the Segment Config Option `export const dynamic = "force-dynamic"` (see [nextjs_fetch_cache_revalidate.md](nextjs_fetch_cache_revalidate.md))
 - Use `unstable_noStore` to indicate a particular component should not be cached (see [nextjs_databases.md](nextjs_databases.md))
 - Use a Next.js dynamic function like `cookies()`, `headers()`, or `useSearchParams()`
+- `searchParams` which are passed automatically in the props of a `page.js` is a Dynamic API whose values cannot be known ahead of time.
+Using it will opt the page into dynamic rendering at request time.

 ## Dynamic functions